Ovyl/tabouli/README.md

     cli_lib.println("`comm_test`            Request communications test\n");
     cli_lib.println("`switch_settings`      Get the user settings\r\n");  // Notice the last command ends in \r\n

 So each command has backticks around the command, and the description is outside of the command.
+This is not required, it just fills out the "Commands" column.
+Typing in commands and Test Automation will still work just fine.

 ## Future Work
 - Support a "wait" or "sleep" command in the Test Automation file syntax